๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 Why This Matters

-Islamic calligraphy isn't just beautiful writing—it's one of the most important art forms in a culture where figural representation was often avoided in religious contexts.
-When you encounter these scripts on the AP exam, you're being tested on your understanding of how religious beliefs shape artistic expression, regional variation within a unified tradition, and the relationship between form and function in art.
+Islamic calligraphy isn't just beautiful writing.
+It's one of the most important art forms in a culture where figural representation was often avoided in religious contexts.
 Each script emerged to solve specific problems: How do you make sacred text visually worthy of its content?
 How do you balance legibility with beauty?
-How do you adapt writing for different contexts—from monumental architecture to everyday correspondence?
+How do you adapt writing for different contexts, from monumental architecture to everyday correspondence?

 The development of calligraphic styles also demonstrates artistic evolution over time and across regions, a core concept in art history.
-You'll need to recognize how scripts moved from angular to cursive, from sacred to secular, and from one geographic center to another.
-Don't just memorize what each script looks like—know why it developed, where it was used, and what cultural values it represents.
+Scripts moved from angular to cursive, from sacred to secular, and from one geographic center to another.
+Don't just memorize what each script looks like.
+Know why it developed, where it was used, and what cultural values it represents.

 Angular and Geometric Scripts